Types of B2B & B2C business models

 This marketing model involves carrying out transactions with two parties, one of them – businessmen, and the second – buyers, private individuals.
 The form of work in this model is direct sales in stores and other trading platforms.
 Such work is happening everywhere, it is familiar to us all.
 We go to the grocery store, we visit the hairdressers, we treat our teeth in private clinics, buy houses, flats, go on vacation at home and abroad – these are all examples of the B2C model.
 These are the largest sales networks that we use every day, we just can’t imagine life without this type of sales, and businessmen in many fields of the economy also do not imagine their work without direct sales, without communicating with end customers.

 These are major types of B2C business model:

 - Portal – includes both content (such as news, meteorological forecasts, exchange rates etc) and services (games, downloads, chat, search etc).
-The owner gets profit due to ads, subscription and transaction payments.
+The owner gets profit due to ads, subscription, and setting of transaction payment.

 - E-tailer – is a web version of an offline store.
-It can be a platform created by producers, an online version of an offline store, online distributor channel for company that also has offline store etc.
+It can be a platform created by producers, an online version of an offline store, an online distributor channel for the company that also has an offline store, etc.